 Ah… the lure of the toilet paper roll.
 I don’t know about you, but I have followed my son into the bathroom several times and found that in the 30 second gap from when he enters until I get in the room, he has managed to unroll the entire new roll of toilet paper I put on just that morning.

-I find that if there is a particular object that my kids find fascinating, I attempt to figure out a way that I’d prefer with them to play with it – in a somewhat controlled environment.
+I find that if there is a particular object that my kids find fascinating, I attempt to figure out a way that I’d prefer with them to play with it “ in a somewhat controlled environment.

 You take a roll of toilet paper and wrap the toilet paper around a willing participant, turning them into a mummy (though my son insists it’s a mommy).

 When I told my son we were going to play with a roll of toilet paper, he looked at me as if I was handing him the forbidden fruit!
 I told him to stand still with his arms out and then, I slowly and methodically wrapped his arms, torso, and head with the toilet paper (we never made it to the legs).

 My son had a blast.
 He then took a turn dressing me up, but I was unable to get any photos of Mommy the Mummy (aka Mommy the Mommy).

 Perhaps you could use the scraps of paper for an art picture or use the cardboard roll inside for a sensory bin or other fun project.

 From my family to yours, have a safe, fun, and Happy Halloween!